iwanders/battleground_construct/README.md

 [battleground_construct](./battleground_construct) crate.
 This binary can also record the entire match to a recording file.
 The built in scenarios can be used, as well as a path to a file:

-For exmaple, from the [battleground_construct](./battleground_construct) directory, the following command:
+For example, from the [battleground_construct](./battleground_construct) directory, the following command:
 ```
 cargo run --release --features unit_control_wasm -- scenario src/config/scenario/match_2v2.yaml --team red:red_team.wasm --team blue:blue_team.wasm -w /tmp/recording.bin
 ```